pwestman/pwestman.github.io/README.md

 can be queried in real time by beekeepers using our Smart Hive application for Android mobile devices, and provide the most up to date information 24/7.

 Sensors incorporated into the hive are powered by a Raspberry Pi to collect data on the population, weight, and cluster location of bees in the hive.
 This data is uploaded to a database and available for beekeepers immediately to make decisions on how to intervene to ensure the health of the hive.
 It is possible to monitor multiple hives within the application, displaying their status at the touch of a button.

+Humber College got involved with beekeeping in June of 2015 with an initiative called the Humber Honey Bees.
+This was a response to the rapid decline of the bee population as an effort to raise awareness and study their activities.
+However, the Humber Honey Bees do not have any smart tracking systems integrated into the hives that are on campus.
+This presented the perfect opportunity for our team to develop and eventually test the system through this initiative.

+The idea of Smart Hive is to find a way to track the movements and metrics of bees using sensors in the least invasive way possible, with up to date data available by request in real time from our application built for Android devices.

 **2. Software Requirements Specifications**
 ===========================================